Disclosure: We earn from purchases made through us

 - Best large food processor: Breville BFP660SIL Sous Chef 12 Cup Food Processor.

-- Best small and cheap food processor: Hamilton Beach 12-Cup Stack & Snap Food Processor & Vegetable Chopper.
+- Best small food processor: Hamilton Beach 12-Cup Stack & Snap Food Processor & Vegetable Chopper.

-- Best food processor and chopper: KitchenAid KFP0718CU Food Processor.
+- Best blender food processor combo: KitchenAid KFP0718CU Food Processor.

 To compare and find the best food processor, we put each model through various tests to determine their strength, efficiency, and user-friendliness.
 In the end, we found three food choppers we could rely on – a great quality food processor and chopper for easy meal prep, a large food processor for the money and a small mini food processor and vegetable chopper that is affordable and cheap.